krozic/imdb_ratings/README.md

 The 'title.basics.tsv' and 'title.ratings.tsv' data were sourced from IMDB's openly available [datasets](https://www.imdb.com/interfaces/) and the 'IMDB movies.csv' data was sourced from Stefano Leone's [IMDb extensive dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset) to categorize films based on country of origin.

-### Method

-These three tables were loaded into Microsoft SQL Server which was used for exploratory data analysis and subsequent creation of the tables necessary for visualization.

-The python package `pyodbc` was then used to load the tables from this database into `pandas` for visualization in `matplotlib`.

 ### Results

 ![Rating Distribution](./figures/rating_distribution.png)